jasminezhoulab/cfSNV_docker/README.md

 ## Equipment setup

 The Docker container can be built and run on most operating systems, including Windows, MacOS, or Linux.
+The Docker image can also be found on Docker Hub at this link: https://hub.docker.com/repository/docker/ranhu/cfsnv-docker/general.

 #### 1. Install Docker